AndyObtiva/abstract_feature_branch/README.md

 The first command adds an environment variable override for <code>feature1</code> that enables it regardless of any feature configuration, and the second command starts the rails server with <code>feature1</code> enabled.

-To remove environment variable override, you may run:
+To remove an environment variable override, you may run:

 >     unset ABSTRACT_FEATURE_BRANCH_FEATURE1
 >     rails s

-This can be done more easily via <code>config/features.local.yml</code> mentioned above.
+The benefits can be achieved more easily via <code>config/features.local.yml</code> mentioned above.
 However, environment variable overrides are implemented to support overriding feature configuration for a Heroku deployed application more easily.

 Heroku
 ------